Step-by-Step Guide on How To Clean Hair Clippers

 - Avoid using too much hair clipper oil.
 Just a few drops of the oil are enough to lubricate the blades.

-- Make sure that you have reassembled the clipped properly.
+- Make sure that you have reassembled the clipper properly.
 Align the blades well and close the head tightly with the screws for optimum functionality.

 After you clean and oil the blade, you are done with the maintenance routine for your clippers and can feel a change in the sound of the motor and the feel of the blade on the skin.
 If there was snagging or pulling before, cleaning the clippers solves these problems completely.
 The machine now gives a smooth, irritation-free close cut shave and is restored to its maximum efficiency.